searchspring/snap/packages/snap-preact/README.md

 `url` - optional `UrlTranslator` config object to be used with the `UrlManager` for this controller

+`context` - optional `Context` object to be used to set a controller specific context.
+Defaults to the global context, if no context prop is provided.

 An example creating a SearchController: